Srija616/translatePoshanTracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The project scrapes the data from [PoshanTracker] (https://www.poshantracker.in/) website to create a parallel dataset of English-Indic language format.
 The Indic language data is then translated to English using two different models - [indicTrans] () and [Helsinki] ().
 Finally, the BLEU scores and CHRF scores are calculated.
-The five tasks and the instructions to run the code are described in section A and section B respectively.

 Here is a list of all webpages scraped:
 |No. | Webpage  |